okeeffed/developer-notes/manual/Rust/Rust-Lang-Org-Book.md

 As mentioned earlier, `read_line` puts what the user types into the string we’re passing it, but it also returns a value—in this case, an `io::Result`.
 Rust has a number of types named `Result` in its standard library: a generic `Result` as well as specific versions for submodules, such as `io::Result`.

-The Result types are enumerations, often referred to as enums.
+The `Result` types are enumerations, often referred to as `enums`.
 An enumeration is a type that can have a fixed set of values, and those values are called the enum’s variants.
-Chapter 6 will cover enums in more detail.